pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-7-entity-formation-compliance-bible.md

 - Comply with all requirements
 - Maintain good standing

-**[Your Organization] Compliance**: Maintain qualification in Pennsylvania for operating companies, comply with all requirements.
+**OHU-PNR Compliance**: Maintain qualification in Pennsylvania for operating companies, comply with all requirements.

 ---